hsma-programme/simpy_visualisation/README.md

 ***WORK IN PROGRESS***

-Note that at present this repository contains a series of examples discrete event simulation models with the appropriate logging added to allow visualisation.
-There is then a Streamlit app demonstrating the animations.
+This repository contains a series of examples discrete event simulation models with the appropriate logging added to allow visualisation.

+There is then a Streamlit app at [https://simpy-visualisation.streamlit.app/](https://simpy-visualisation.streamlit.app/) demonstrating the animations.

 You can now install the [vidigi](https://pypi.org/project/vidigi/) package to access the relevant animation functions yourself.

-More details about vidigi can be found [in its repository](https://github.com/bergam0t/vidigi).
+More details about vidigi can be found [in its repository](https://github.com/bergam0t/vidigi) or in [its documentation](https://bergam0t.github.io/vidigi/vidigi_docs/).

----
 ---

 # Introduction